Moha Tagma: Early life and education

 Tagma was born in Ifrane on 9 January 1954.
 He received a degree in political sciences and then graduated from the École nationale d'administration in Paris, France.

 Career

 Following his graduation Tagma joined the Ministry of Foreign Affairs in 1981 and held various diplomatic posts, including chargé d'affaires of Morocco in Equatorial Guinea (1983–1987) and chargé d'affaires of Morocco in Gabon (1987–1989).
 He was appointed to the Permanent Mission of Morocco in Geneva in 1990 where he served until 1998.
-Between 2003 and 2008 he was the ambassador of Morocco to Senegal, the Gambia, Cabo Verde and Guinea Bissau.
-He was appointed ambassador of Morocco to Poland in 2008, and his tenure ended in 2013 when he was named as the head of the African Affairs Department at the Ministry of Foreign Affairs.
+Between 2003 and 2008 he was the ambassador of Morocco to Senegal, with concurrent accreditation to the Gambia, Cabo Verde and Guinea Bissau.
+He was appointed ambassador of Morocco to Poland in 2008 and served until 2013 when he was named as the head of the African Affairs Department at the Ministry of Foreign Affairs.
 In 2016 he was appointed ambassador of Morocco to Nigeria.
 In September 2020 Tagma was named as a member to the Organisation internationale de la Francophonie delegation to support the restoration process of democratic institutions in Mali.